In Face Of Protectionism, EU And Japan Sign Huge Open-Trade Deal

 "We are sending a strong signal to the world that two of its biggest economies still believe in open trade, opposing both unilateralism and protectionism," said EU Commissioner for Trade Cecilia Malmström.

 The agreement still needs to be approved by the respective parliaments, with the hope that it could come into force in 2019.
-It was originally set to be signed earlier this month, but Abe rescheduled the ceremony due to deadly floods in western Japan.
+It was originally set to be signed earlier this month, but Abe rescheduled the ceremony because of deadly floods in western Japan.